MarioThompson0010/09_Generate_README/GeneratedOutput/README_generated_output.md

   ![license](https://img.shields.io/badge/License-MIT-blue)
-  # Generated README
+  # README generator

   ## Description:
-  This generated a README file
+  This generator spits out a README file.
+Just answer the questions, then check out the README file.

   ## Table of Contents